 In November we took a trip to Salford by train, with mixed results.
 During a month of increasing rates of Covid and a notable disparity in social precautions between England and Scotland, the train to Piccadilly was packed and mostly with folk not wearing masks and a lot of them getting drunk and shouting and laughing.
 None of this is a crime of course, but it does create a public transport barrier to those who are wishing to stay clear of catching Covid, perhaps for health, social or professional reasons.

 By contrast on a visit to the RHS Bridgewater, eco-friendly travel could not have been more positively encouraged, with heavily discounted entry to those travelling actively to the gardens.
 The site has been landscaped in a manner which encourages cyclists, expanding existing cycle infrastructure to improve the hitherto sometimes sketchy Ellenbrook/Boothstown area.
-Even better, the site connects by shared pedestrian and cycleway to the Worsley canal network which brought us conveniently out at Worsley Stores, an exquisite posh wine bar and deli that, safe in the smug knowledge that we all arrived on foot, no-one was left out of the overindulgence in…
+Even better, the site connects by shared pedestrian and cycleway to the Worsley canal network which brought us conveniently out at Worsley Stores, an exquisite posh wine bar and deli that, safe in the knowledge that we didn’t need a designated driver, we all overindulged in…

 November was also the month of COP26 and, in full smug I-just-sold-my-car swing (with a little extra swagger at having got rid of it just ahead of a wave of nationwide fuel shortages) I attended the Day of Action march in Glasgow.
 Ecological grief is a real thing that paralyses millions of us into inaction – I’ve been through a lot of that myself this year – but if you want an absolute antidote to the hopelessness and despair of climate change then I would strongly encourage joining something like it in the future.
 I can’t describe the overwhelming feeling of community, courage, passion and hope that I felt as I heard the drums of the oncoming march.
 A tidal wave, 100,000 strong or more, of locals, young people, couples, children, artists, indigenous peoples from parts of the world I’ve never even heard of, doctors and nurses, people with visible disabilities, drag queens, suits, jeans, brass bands, tartan, singers, all with their individual messages of what climate change means to them, all demanding action from those in power.
 Will it make a difference to what global leaders do?
 I guess we’ll never know, but it certainly put some fire in my belly to live my best eco-conscious life.